 We are fortunate in our well-stocked bookstore and in our close links with the library, where young adult fiction, contemporary drama and novels, and well-chosen literary criticism offer all boys opportunities for reading for pleasure and academic engagement.
 The department and the library are dedicated to fostering a love of reading amongst the students, that we hope will be life-long.
 Our proximity to Stratford and fast connections to London enable us to run a wide variety of trips to the theatre as well as exciting extra-curricular trips with other subjects.

-In Years 7 to 9, the department encourages a great range of reading, writing, and speaking, whilst introducing pupils to the inexhaustible richness of our literary heritage in English.
-The work prepares pupils for the Cambridge IGCSEs in English and Literature, undertaken in a 2 year course with final Summer examinations in Year 11.
+In Years 7 to 9, the department encourages a great variety of reading, writing, and speaking, whilst introducing students to the inexhaustible richness of our literary heritage in English.
+The work prepares students for the OCR GCSE in English Language and Literature, undertaken in a two year course with final Summer examinations in Year 11.

 At Sixth Form, we are excited to offer two A Level subjects to students: OCR A Level English Literature and AQA A Level English Language.
 When studying the Literature course, students find the range of texts from different historical periods especially stimulating.
 Through lessons centred around discussion and debate, there are plenty of opportunities for them to find their voice and engage with challenging concepts.
 The Language course gives students the chance to study not just the written but also the spoken word, producing their own creative writing and learning about how English has been used throughout time and across the globe.
 We are proud to offer rigorous support and experienced advice for students applying for English at university.